-I have to admit, even I’m surprised that I’m able to pack for a week traveling to Europe, especially when I need warm clothing, layers and rain gear.
+I have to admit, even I’m surprised I was able to travel with just a carry-on bag for a week to Europe, especially needing warm clothing, lots of layers and rain gear.
 But, I did it last week and it worked out fine.
-I think the key is to be extremely practical and make sure every piece can be worn a couple different ways.
+The key is being extremely practical and making sure each piece has the versatility to be worn at least a couple of different ways.

-There’s actually plenty here to work with and mixing up the various layers for a day or nighttime activity was easy.
-One caveat…this was a casual trip to Switzerland, visiting my son who is studying abroad.
-I didn’t need anything dressy.
+There’s actually plenty here to work with, and mixing the various layers for day or nighttime activity is easy.
+One caveat…this was a casual trip to Switzerland, visiting my son who is studying in Lugano.
+I didn’t need anything too dressy.
 The days were spent exploring the city and trekking in the hills.
-Comfort, warmth and waterproof were the top priority.
-If I wanted to feel a bit more dressed for dinner, I pulled an all black look together or black pants with a pretty blouse.
+Comfort, warmth and waterproof are elements that had top priority.
+When I wanted to feel a bit more dressed for dinner, I pulled an all black look together or black pants with a pretty blouse.
 Here’s my thought process on what I packed:

 Outerwear: I know it might look extreme to have this many options, but like I said, comfort is key.
-A warm, long puffer coat was necessary with temps dipping into the 30’s and 40’s at night.
-Again, this being the bulkiest piece, I carried it on the plane with me.
-The other three pieces – a vest, lightweight shell, and short lightweight puffer – were compressed and tucked into the corners of my suitcase.
-Ultimately, I didn’t need the lightweight shell because it was too cold, but the short puffer was good on hikes.
+A long puffer coat is necessary with temps dipping into the 30s and 40s at night.
+This is the bulkiest item, so I carried it on the plane with me.
+The other three pieces – a vest, lightweight shell and short puffer – were compressed and tucked into the corners of my suitcase.
+Ultimately, I didnt need the shell because it was too cold, but the short puffer was good for hiking.

-Clothing: With layering in mind, I packed a variety of long-sleeved shirts that stood on their own as well as layered under knits.
+Clothing: With layering in mind, I pack a variety of long-sleeved shirts that stand on their own as well as layer under knits.
 Stripes and checks add a little something with collars and tails peeking out from under a sweater.
 I included a pretty white blouse that filled the need for a dressier top for dinner.
-A range of sweaters in varying weights were good to have on hand.
-I rolled them and tightly tucked them in a neat row in my bag.
-The bulkiest one I carried/wore on the flight.
-I’ll wore comfortable jeans and packed two others to rotate throughout the week.
-A pair of black pants were nice to have as a switch for dinners.
+A range of cashmere sweaters in varying weights are good to have on hand.
+I roll and tightly tuck them in a neat row into my bag.
+The bulkiest one I carriy in my tote on the flight.
+I wear comfortable jeans and pack two others to rotate throughout the week.
+A pair of black pants are good to have as a switch for dinners.

 Essentials: I love cashmere beanies for traveling.
 They fit in a pocket or my crossbody bag taking up no space at all.
-I rotated through three even though I only pictured two above.
-Cashmere scarves are another must and instantly changed the look of my outfits.
+I rotated through three in one week for variety.
+Cashmere scarves are another must and an assortment of colors instantly changed the look of my outfits.
 I’ve collected several over the years and am so happy to have a selection when I take cold weather trips.
-I packed wool socks in a variety of weights, heights and colors and found that laying them flat in the interior zippered part of my suitcase is very efficient and less bulky then folding them.
-Tee-shirts and turtlenecks are useful as layering pieces or on their own.
+I packed wool socks in various weights and colors and found that laying them flat in the interior zippered part of my suitcase was most efficient and less bulky then folding them.
+Tee-shirts and turtlenecks were useful as layering pieces or on their own.